michaelpasek/michaelpasek.github.io/research/index.md

 ---

 {% include _toc.html %}

-* Disordered systems and quantum chaos
+My expertise and interests lie in the fields of:
-* Topological states and synthetic gauge fields
+* Mesoscopic physics and quantum transport
-* Quantum transport with cold atomic gases
+* Disordered systems
-* Many-body physics with ultracold Fermi gases
+* Strongly-correlated systems

-### Introduction
+* Topological phases of light and matter

-The following is a brief description of the subjects I have been interested in over the years, as well as a corresponding list of relevant theoretical ideas and numerical techniques.
+The following is a brief description of the subjects I have been interested in over the years, as well as a corresponding list of relevant analytical methods and numerical techniques.

 ### Oscillations of rapidly rotating stars